Loaders

 $latte->render('main.latte', ['name' => 'World']);

-// Outputs: Hello World, include is below:Included content: 10
+// Output: Hello World, include is below:Included content: 10

-named string templates, you can pass the string directly to render()
+named string templates, you can pass the string directly to the render()

 or renderToString()